This type

 very intuitive.

-impression is that around 10% of the synesthete population could have it.
-It
+that around 10% of the synesthete population could have it, at the very least,

 could perhaps be considered one of the coloured sequence synesthesias,